rush00121/CarND-Advanced-Lane-Lines/README.md

 ```
+* We use the inverse perspective transform to convert the image back to the original perspective.

 * If we detect the lane line successfully, we use the term *Locked* and if we dont detect the image successfully,
 we use the term *Lost* on the image.